Iremi24/alx-system_engineering-devops/0x19-postmortem/README.md

-# Postmortem for [Fictional] Outage on August 15, 2024
+# Postmortem for the Great Database Meltdown of 2024

 ## Issue Summary
+Imagine you're peacefully sipping your coffee when suddenly, your database decides to take a coffee break too—except it forgot to come back.
+That’s exactly what happened on August 15, 2024...

 - Outage Duration: August 15, 2024, 10:00 AM - 11:00 AM (UTC)
 - Impact: 70% of users were unable to access the website, resulting in a significant drop in transaction volume during the outage period.
 - Root Cause: Unoptimized database queries caused the database to become overloaded during a traffic spike, leading to increased response times and eventual failure.